The Leading Provider of Online Consultation, Legal Services, Education and Training

 Conclusion

-The aim of a legal notice in the legal system is to allow the recipient to handle a conflict before going to court.
-Ignoring a legal notice can lead to serious consequences, including the initiation of legal proceedings and the risk that a court could make an adverse inference against the recipient.
-On one hand, legal notices are useful in persuading the involved parties to engage in reciprocation and fairness in litigation.
-On the other hand, both the sender and the recipient must be very cautious when dealing with legal notices.
+The purpose of a legal notice in the legal system is to enable the recipient to resolve a conflict without resorting to court.
+Failing to respond to a legal notice can result in severe consequences, including the initiation of legal proceedings and the risk that a court may draw an adverse inference against the recipient.
+On one hand, legal notices are valid in persuading the involved parties to engage in reciprocity and fairness in litigation.
+On the other hand, both the sender and the recipient must exercise extreme caution when dealing with legal notices.
 To serve or respond to a legal notice or to know more, contact us.

 X